 Yes, an employer can forfeit gratuity even if an employee has completed 5 years in the following cases:

-Please note that the above act should have been committed by the employee during his employment.
+Please note that the above act should have been committed by the employee during their employment.
 There should be a proper inquiry held after which the employee was found guilty of the aforesaid act or misconduct.
-Once proved guilty, the employer should issue a termination note to the employee describing his misconduct.
+Once proved guilty, the employer should issue a termination note to the employee describing their misconduct.

 From India, Bangalore